Psilomethoxin: Society and culture

-The Church of Sacred Synthesis
+The Church of the Sacred Synthesis

-The Church of Sacred Synthesis, formerly known as the Church of Psilomethoxin, founded in 2022, claims to use psilomethoxin as its sacrament.
+The Church of the Sacred Synthesis, formerly known as the Church of Psilomethoxin, founded in 2022, claims to use psilomethoxin as its sacrament.
 It claims to produce psilomethoxin by feeding 5-MeO-DMT to psilocybin mushrooms to biosynthesize psilomethoxin in addition to psilocybin.
 The church sells the sacrament to its members who join the church online and then are mailed the sacrament, which has led to the church being referred to as the so-called "mail-order mushroom church".
 A 2023 study by Usona Institute chemists tested samples of their sacrament and found no traces of psilomethoxin or its putative prodrug 5-methoxypsilocybin, but did find the usual constituents of psilocybin mushrooms such as psilocybin, baeocystin, and psilocin.
 Psychedelic researchers such as David E. Nichols have stated that the church's claims about psilomethoxin are "nonsensical and nonscientific" and the group has been criticized in the media.
 Interviewed by Russell Hausfeld from Psymposia, church co-founder Greg Lake said that the church's claims to a novel drug were based solely on "faith".
-In April 2024, the Church of Sacred Synthesis sued several of its detractors alleging defamation.
+In April 2024, the Church of the Sacred Synthesis sued several of its detractors alleging defamation.
 One of the lawsuits, against Psymposia, was later dismissed.